 Get an Accurate Value of Your Business

-It is vital that you get an accurate value of your business before you put it up for sale.
+You must get an accurate value of your business before you put it up for sale.
 The standard rule of thumb is to take your business’ yearly profit and multiply it by 2.28.
 However, this will only give you a very rough idea of your business’ value.

 If you want a more accurate value, you should start by using an EBITDA business valuation calculator.
 This will give you a more accurate starting point for estimating the value of your business.
 However, you should have a professional business broker study your business and come up with an accurate value.

-Depending on your business’ assets, liabilities, revenue projections, and other factors, it could be much more or much less than you think.
+Depending on your business assets, liabilities, revenue projections, and other factors, it could be much more or much less than you think.

 You May Read: Reasons for Small Businesses to Partner with Charity